Intercept Pharmaceuticals Reports Third Quarter 2019 Financial Results and Provides Business Update

 In the quarters ended

-During the third quarter of 2018, we reported a net loss of
+In the third quarter of 2019, we reported a net loss of

-Based on our third quarter results and our current outlook for the remainder of 2018, we are confirming our previously announced 2018 Ocaliva net sales guidance range of between
+Based on our third quarter results and our current outlook for the remainder of 2019, we are increasing our 2019 Ocaliva net sales guidance range to between

 Conference Call on

-Intercept is a biopharmaceutical company focused on the development and commercialization of novel therapeutics to treat progressive non-viral liver diseases, including primary biliary cholangitis (PBC), nonalcoholic steatohepatitis (NASH), primary sclerosing cholangitis (PSC) and biliary atresia.
+Intercept is a biopharmaceutical company focused on the development and commercialization of novel therapeutics to treat progressive non-viral liver diseases, including primary biliary cholangitis (PBC) and nonalcoholic steatohepatitis (NASH).
 Founded in 2002 in

 Non-GAAP Financial Measures